Welcome to Rusinga Schools....where we pray, play and work together. We thank you for considering our School for your child's education needs.

 To download Prep School Application Form, click here

-To download A level Application Form, click here
+To download Senior School Application Form, click here

 To download other forms click here